cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       data objects from their inputs and execute custom logic on each data object, able to perform data operations as well as emit data objects to the Flowlet’s outputs.

-   MapReduce Job
+   MapReduce Program
       MapReduce is a processing model used to process data in batch.
-MapReduce jobs can be written as in a conventional Apache Hadoop system.
-CDAP Datasets can be accessed from MapReduce jobs as both input and output.
+MapReduce programs can be written as in a conventional Apache Hadoop system.
+CDAP Datasets can be accessed from MapReduce programs as both input and output.

    Workflow
-      A Workflow is used to execute a series of MapReduce Jobs, with an optional schedule to run itself periodically.
+      A Workflow is used to execute a series of MapReduce programs, with an optional schedule to run itself periodically.

-   Spark Job
+   Spark Program
       Spark is a fast and general processing engine, compatible with Hadoop data, used for in-memory cluster computing.
 It lets you load large sets of data into memory and query them repeatedly, making it suitable for both iterative and interactive